kvalium/react-france-firstnames/server/README.md

 `node server.js`

 You should see the following output.
-If something fails, please ensures that both Mongo and Redis are running.
+If something fails, please ensures that both Mongo and ElasticSearch are running.

 ```
 $ node server.js
 ✅ A GraphQL API running at port 4000
-✅ Redis connection established.
 ✅ Mongo connection established.
+✅ ElasticSearch connection established.
-🚀 31665 Prenom loaded on Redis.
+🚀 31665 Prenom loaded on Elastic cluster.
 ```